 Sui Dynasty China and Kudara (Paekche, one of the Korean Kingdom) already had the centralized government system, Japan had to make it clear that they didn’t have an intention to be colonized by them.
 Having the codes of morals written on paper was a must for diplomacy.

-Kenzuishi – Japanese Envoys Sent to Sui Dynasty China
+Kenzuishi (Japanese Envoys Sent to Sui Dynasty China) – Prince Shotoku

-Before the 7th century, Japan had an intention to rule over the country with taking advantage of an authority of China under a tributary system.
+Before the 7th century, Japan had an intention to rule over the country by taking advantage of the authority of China under a tributary system.

-They sent Japanese envoys to Sui Dynasty China for four times (some says three) in eighteen years to study the effective political system, absorb many thoughts, and technological developments were made in many areas including agriculture, iron working, and architecture.
+They sent Japanese envoys to Sui Dynasty China four times (some say three) in eighteen years to study the effective political system, absorb many thoughts, and technological developments were made in many areas including agriculture, ironworking, and architecture.
 In addition, Buddhism was introduced into Japan from Paekche on the Korean Peninsula in 538.